multiformats/multihash/README.md

 > What if we need more?

-Let's decide if we need 128 hash functions or digest sizes.
+Let's decide that when we have 128 hash functions or digest sizes.

 > Why isn't the size first?